 Here’s a guide to all the most important places around College and the key facilities.
-Remember, any questions and Catriona (JCR Facilities Officer) is the person to contact!
+Remember, any questions and Chantal (JCR Facilities Officer) is the person to contact!

 The JCR Common Room (K staircase 2nd Court)

 Second Court is very much the social centre of the College and the JCR Common Room is at its heart.
 This is a room run completely for and by students.
 Any undergrad can enter with his/her buttery card at any time, day or night.
 It’s a great place to relax, whether that means curling up with a magazine and some coffee or watching the big match with all your mates.